Aseanseen/cs3237proj/README.md

 ## Note for Sensortag
 - This code builds on the ```sensortag``` CCS project in the BLUstack, and you need to replace the right files in the project to write the code to your device.
-You need to install Blustack, follow the BLE guide uploaded, and replace the files with that in ```sensor_profile/``` and ```sensortag_cs3237```.
-You should use drag and drop into project window, then create a virtual link when prompted.
+You can try to load the ccs project: ```sensortag/cs3237_ccs_proj.zip```.
+Otherwise, you need to install Blustack, follow the BLE guide uploaded, and replace the files with that in ```sensor_profile/``` and ```sensortag_cs3237```.
+- You should use drag and drop to transfer the following files into CCS project window, then create a virtual link when prompted.
 These files are changed from the BLE stack:
   - (Added)    ```Applications/sensortag_quat.c```, ```sensortag_quat.h```
   - (Modified) ```Applications/sensortag.c```, ```sensortag.h```
   - (Added) ```Applications/quat_utils.c```, ```quat_utils.h```